 Acute neck & back pain is not a particular type of pain but is based on how long it has lasted.
 The time frame considered for acute neck & back pain varies by injury type but is typically three weeks to three months.
 Generally, acute neck & back pain follows a course that is typical or expected for a particular type of injury.
 The pain is usually more severe initially and gradually goes away.

 Acute pain related to the spine may arise in the back and/or legs and in the neck and/or arms.
-Sensations of aching, numbness, burning or tingling may be felt.
+Sensations of aching, numbness, burning, or tingling may be felt.

-Imaging may be done to rule out fracture or other potentially more serious problems in certain situations.
-A more extensive evaluation will be performed if there are symptoms indicating nerve injury, such as loss of bowel/bladder control or weakness in the extremities.
+Imaging may be done to rule out a fracture or other potentially more serious problems in certain situations.
+A more extensive evaluation will be performed if there are symptoms indicating nerve injuries, such as loss of bowel/bladder control or weakness in the extremities.

-Treatment for most acute back/neck pain includes activity modification, education, physical therapy and/or medication.
+Treatment for most acute back/neck pain includes activity modification, education, physical therapy, and/or medication.
 It is important to discuss treatment options with your doctor in deciding which treatment, if any, may be best for you.
 Unless there is a neurologic reason (such as loss of bowel or bladder function for significant nerve or spinal cord compression), acute pain is generally not addressed surgically.